-Answer: Very little is said in the Bible about Lydia.
-There is only one mention of her by name in Scripture—in Acts 16 we find the record of her conversion and her subsequent baptism (Acts 16:11–15).
+Very little is said in the Bible about Lydia.
+There are only two mentions of her by name in Scripture—in Acts 16 we find the record of her conversion and her subsequent baptism (Acts 16:11–15).
 From the story of Lydia we can glean a few useful details about conversion, specifically about the conversion of Jewish believers.

 Lydia in the Bible was originally from Thyatira but was living in Philippi when she met Paul on his second missionary journey.
 She was a seller of purple cloth, which Thyatira was famous for, being a center of indigo trade.
 Lydia apparently had moved to Philippi to ply her trade in that city.
 Archaeologists have found among the ruins of Thyatira inscriptions relating to a dyers’ guild in the city.
 It is possible that Lydia was a member of this guild, but there is no evidence from the Bible to prove that detail.